 - Economy class flights.
 While using your Velocity Points for flights is one of the more rewarding options, the real world value of your points doesn’t always add up.
 Sometimes, purchasing your flight and using your points to upgrade will offer more value.
-For example, a one-way economy class flight from Brisbane to Los Angeles would cost you 181,800 Velocity Points.
-Your other option is to pay $1181.23, giving your points a real-world value of $0.0065 per point.
+For example, reward redemptions for a one-way economy class flight from Brisbane to New York start from 81,400 Velocity Points.
+Your other option is to pay $1297.37, giving you a real-world value of $0.016 per point.

 How you use your Velocity Frequent Flyer points is up to you.
 However, some options do offer a higher value reward, so compare your options to guarantee you’re getting the most out of your Velocity Frequent Flyer points.Back to top